 “Eat your greens!” as our moms used to say.
-And you know what, mom is right.
-Leafy greens are loaded with goodness—and growing yourself is a sure-fire way to have fresh and flavorful greens at hand whenever you want them.
+And you know what?
+Mom was right!
+Leafy greens are loaded with goodness—and growing them yourself is a surefire way to have fresh and flavorful greens at hand whenever you want them.
 If you want to boost your health with luscious, leafy greens, explore five of the very best to grow now!

 Leafy greens are power foods!
 They’re low in calories but very high in many essential nutrients.
 See the health benefits of leafy greens.

 First up is our personal favorite: chard!
 It’s a really hard-working vegetable, giving up repeated cuts of leaves throughout the growing season.
 Leave an entire bed to grow chart.
 It’s prolific and spread everywhere!

 Plants do tend to bolt, or “run-to-flower,” in hot weather, and as a reaction to a cold snap soon after planting.
 While bolting won’t make the leaves inedible, it does mean there’s less to pick.
 For this reason, it’s also worth planting chard after your last frost, keeping plants well-watered in hot weather, and even setting up some shade in extreme heat.
 If your chard does bolt, just keep cutting back the flower stalks and harvest what you can.